warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         Indicate the primary domain for the server.

     [SmtpServerDomain]
-        If set, forces the domain name XMail uses inside the ESMTP banner used to support CRAM-MD5 ESMTP authentication.
+        If set, forces the domain name XMail uses inside the ESMTP greeting used to support CRAM-MD5 ESMTP authentication.

     [POP3Domain]